One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Introduction

-\begin{theorem} There exists a quantization of a nonlinear sigma model from the circle $S^1$ into $T^* X$, where $X$ is a smooth manifold.
-Only 1-loop Feynman diagrams appear in the quantization.
-The $S^1$-invariant global quantum observables over $S^1$ form a cochain complex quasi-isomorphic to the following deformation of the negative cyclic homology of $T^*X$:
+\begin{theorem} There exists a BV quantization of a nonlinear sigma model from the circle $S^1$ into $T^* X$, where $X$ is a compact K\"ahler manifold, with the following properties: \begin{itemize} \item only 1-loop Feynman diagrams appear in the quantization, and \item the quantization produces a quasi-isomorphism from the global quantum observables to a deformation of the regraded holomorphic de Rham forms of $T^*X$: